 enter all areas of <CompanyName>'s facilities and gain access to all records necessary to fulfill Quality Organization’s responsibilities,

-suspend product distribution, if necessary, until quality or compliance issues are resolved, implement mandatory market action up to and including product recall,
+suspend product distribution, if necessary, until quality or compliance issues are resolved, implement mandatory market action up to and including product Recall,

-Quality representatives may delegate their tasks, but the primary responsibility remains with the <QualityManualProcessOwner>.
+Quality representatives may delegate their tasks, but the primary responsibility remains with the <QualityOrganizationHead>.
 Quality Organization responsibilities may not be delegated to any person performing tasks that could create any conflict of interest.

 Governance

-Our top management continiousley demonstrates leadership and commitment with respect to the Quality Management Systems. the highest-ranking executive in the company, whose primary responsibilities include establishing the vision, making major corporate decisions, managing the overall operations and resources of the company, acting as the main point of communication between the board of directors (the board) and corporate operations, and being the public face of the company.
+Our top management continuously demonstrates leadership and commitment with respect to the Quality Management Systems. <CEO> is the highest-ranking executive in <CompanyName>, whose primary responsibilities include establishing the vision, making major corporate decisions, managing the overall operations and resources of the company, acting as the main point of communication between the board of directors (the board) and corporate operations, and being the public face of the company.

 Quality oversight and governance is achieved through several committees across <CompanyName>.